cdktf/cdktf-provider-snowflake/docs/tableConstraint.csharp.md

 - *Type:* object

-Specifies whether the constraint is enabled or disabled.
+(Default: `true`) Specifies whether the constraint is enabled or disabled.
 These properties are provided for compatibility with Oracle.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/table_constraint#enable TableConstraint#enable}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/table_constraint#enable TableConstraint#enable}

 ---